vinitkesh/webdev.notes/Udemy : The complete 2023 Web dev Bootcamp/S16_DOM.md

+---
+# 117. Soln to DOM cahallege

+---
+# 118. Selecting html elements in js
 ### Changing the inner HTML part of h1 in console using the document to a differernt value :
 ![Alt text](image-19.png)